Modassir-Sheikh/Train-Ticket-Reservation-System/README.md

 # Train Ticket Reservation System

+## About
+This project is about the Train-Ticket-Reservation-System which is used to view Train Schedule, search trains, Seat availability, Train timings.
+We can also enquire about fare of different trains.
+We can get information about train between two stations.
+We can book seats online.
+This provides a safe and secure seat reservation system.

-Online Train Information and Reservation
+## Online Train Information and Reservation

-This Website is built for following purpose:-
+### This Website is built for following purpose:-

 - View Trains Schedule
 - Search Trains